Education support for deaf children – coronavirus information for professionalsPublished Date: 24 Nov 2020

 - Guidance for schools on coronavirus

-- Guidance on vulnerable children
+- Guidance on vulnerable children and young people

 - FAQ for parents

 - Guidance for professionals around changes to the curriculum

 - Guidance for professionals around ensuring continuity in learning

 - Guidance on re-opening of early learning and childcare settings